ScryEngineering/scrygroup.com/content/people/aapeli.md

 miniBlurb: "Aapeli is a Senior Technical Consultant at Custom Programming Solutions.
 As the company’s in-house blockchain and mathematics specialist, he has a passion for using technology and abstract reasoning to solve complex problems with smart, creative people."
 ---

-As co-founder and Senior Technical Consultant at Custom Programming Solutions, Aapeli partnered with Janis Lesinskis to take the company from concept to reality in early 2018.
+As co-founder and Senior Technical Consultant at Custom Programming Solutions, Aapeli partnered with Janis Lesinskis to launch the company's operations in Australia in early 2018.
 A problem solver at heart, he knew he had a big challenge on his hands when it came to building a software company he could be proud of.

 Aapeli is our in-house blockchain and mathematics specialist and has a passion for using technology and abstract reasoning to solve complex problems with smart, creative people.
 He brings rigorous mathematical thinking and in-depth expertise in cryptography, machine learning, mathematical optimization and general systems architecture & development to his role.
 He also possesses experience in distributed systems, full-stack software engineering, Natural Language Processing, data analysis and deploying data science solutions, as well as other areas.